Krylov Complexity in early universe: Some setup of early universe

-One could see that the various values of $\omega$ describe the distinctive periods.
+It shows that the various values of $\omega$ describe the distinctive periods.

-In the following text, we will discuss the fundamental basis for the different periods in the evolution of the universe.
-Initially, the universe is created by a singularity, followed by a period of exponential expansion known as inflation.
-During this phase, the curvature perturbation transitions from the quantum level to the classical level after the horizon exits, leaving an imprint on the Cosmic Microwave Background (CMB).
-Subsequently, the universe enters the Radiation Dominated (RD) era, characterized by an energy density given by the equation $\rho_{\rm rad}(t)=\rho_{\rm rad_0}\frac{a_{0}^{4}}{a(t)^{4}}$, where $\rho_{\rm rad_0}$ and $a_{0}$ represent the initial values of the energy density and the scale factor of RD.
-During the RD era, particles are relativistic, but as the temperature decreases, they become increasingly non-relativistic.
-This leads the universe into the matter-dominated (MD) epoch, where the energy density is given by $\rho_{\rm mat_0}(t)=\rho_{\rm mat_0}\frac{a_{0}^{3}}{a(t)^{3}}$.
-The transition from the RD to the MD epoch occurs when the energy density of radiation becomes equal to the energy density of matter.
-Once entering MD, there is a process called preheating where the particles will be generated via this process.
-First, we give the full action for the single field inflation,
+In the following, we outline the fundamental evolution of the universe across its distinct epochs.
+The universe emerges from a singularity and undergoes a phase of exponential expansion known as inflation.
+During this period, curvature perturbations transition from quantum to classical after horizon exit, becoming imprinted on the Cosmic Microwave Background (CMB).
+Subsequently, the universe enters the RD era, characterized by an energy density $\rho_{\rm rad}(t) = \rho_{\rm rad_0} , a_{0}^{4} / a(t)^{4}$, where $\rho_{\rm rad_0}$ and $a_{0}$ denote the initial energy density and scale factor at the onset of RD.
+In this epoch, particles are relativistic.
+As the temperature drops, particles become increasingly non-relativistic, leading the universe into the MD era, where the energy density evolves as $\rho_{\rm mat}(t) = \rho_{\rm mat_0} , a_{0}^{3} / a(t)^{3}$.
+The transition from RD to MD occurs when the energy densities of radiation and matter equalize.
+During the subsequent MD epoch, a preheating process can generate particles.
+We begin by presenting the full action for single-field inflation:

 where $V(\phi)$ is the potential of inflation.
 Following the method of \cite{Kofman:1997yn,Shtanov:1994ce}, the equation of motion for background $\phi(t)$ in RD and MD is